Skip to content

 Although Pap tests require the use of a speculum to visualize the cervix, a provider may do a speculum exam for other reasons without collecting a sample for a Pap smear.

-Tests for the presence of the HPV virus using samples collected during the Pap smear can also provide information about a person’s risk of having or developing cervix cancer.
+Tests for the presence of the HPV virus using samples collected during the Pap smear can also provide information about a person’s risk of having or developing cervical cancer.

 Pap tests and HPV tests only screen for cervical cancer.
 Ovarian cancer is not detected with the Pap test, or the HPV test.